Analyzing handwriting legibility in children using smart vs. traditional pen

 Overview

 This study investigates the feasibility of using smartpens as a method for supporting handwriting assessment in children.
-Recognizing that handwriting legibility plays a crucial role in learning and self-esteem, the research examines whether smartpen hardware characteristics such as weight and form factor influence legibility compared to traditional writing pens.
-Through an experimental study with children aged 9 to 11, this study contributes to understanding how smartpens might be integrated into educational settings to support skill-building and confidence in young writers.
+Recognizing that handwriting legibility plays a crucial role in learning and self-esteem, we examine whether smartpen hardware characteristics such as weight and form factor influence legibility compared to traditional writing pens.
+Through an experimental study with children aged 9 to 11, we gain understanding in how smartpens might be integrated into educational settings to support skill-building and confidence in young writers.

 Methods